Jcupzz/Co-Tracker/README.md

 # Co-Tracker

 Co-Tracker is like a personal diary.It's an effective measure to overcome the global pandemic,that is Covid-19.
+The App automatically tracks your location and makes it easy for the user to create route maps.
 Co-Tracker consists of the following features:-

      1.Location Tracker